 • above all else, be kind to each other

-When I say us, we are a tiny team, working mainly on the Winter Pride Festival, Pride pledge and the New Zealand Rainbow Excellence Awards, under the structure of a single limited liability company (South Pacific Pride Ltd).
+When I say us, we are a tiny team working mainly on the Winter Pride Festival, Pride pledge and the New Zealand Rainbow Excellence Awards, under the structure of a single limited liability company (South Pacific Pride Ltd).

-Mike and Martin are the two directors, and there are a number of other amazing volunteers who help us from time to time, espcially during really crunch preiods around the Winter Pride Festival and the New Zealand Rainbow Excellence Awards.
+Mike and Martin are the two directors, and there are a number of other amazing volunteers who help us from time to time, especially during crunch preiods around the Winter Pride Festival and the New Zealand Rainbow Excellence Awards.

-And so, it was with no small level of delight, that we secured the support of a number of key people and organisations who have helped us to make this initiative possible:
+We have, over the last couple of years, secured the support of a number of key people and organisations who have helped us to make this initiative possible:

 Pride Pledge now enables and / or supports:

 For a full list of supporters and partners, please look at the supporters page.